juhosyrjanen/pirkkabot/README.md

 # pirkkabot
 Posting the price of Pirkka III-beer daily

-Installing:
+-- Installing --

-> pip install tweepy
+pip install tweepy
 needs lxml for python

 -- How it works --